MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/01-MiniLab_Conditional Access Azure MFA.md

 # Mini-lab: Secure user sign-in events with Azure Multi-Factor Authentication

 Multi-factor authentication (MFA) is a process where a user is prompted during a sign-in event for additional forms of identification.
-This prompt could be to enter a code on their cellphone or to provide a fingerprint scan.
-When you require a second form of authentication, security is increased as this additional factor isn't something that's easy for an attacker to obtain or duplicate.
+THe user might be prompted to enter a code on their cellphone or to provide a fingerprint scan.
+Requiring a second form of authentication increases security because the additional factor is not easy for an attacker to obtain or duplicate.

 Azure Multi-Factor Authentication and Conditional Access policies give the flexibility to enable MFA for users during specific sign-in events.

 **Prerequisites**

-To perform this demonstration you need the following resources and privileges:
+To perform this mini-lab you need the following resources and privileges:

 * A working Azure AD tenant with Azure AD Premium or trial license enabled.

 * An account with global administrator privileges.

 * A non-administrator user with a password you know, such as testuser.
-You test the end-user Azure Multi-Factor Authentication experience using this account in this demonstration.
+You will test the end-user Azure Multi-Factor Authentication experience using this account in this mini-lab.

 * A group that the non-administrator user is a member of, such as MFA-Test-Group.
-You enable Azure Multi-Factor Authentication for this group in this demonstration.
+You enable Azure Multi-Factor Authentication for this group in this mini-lab.

 ## Create a Conditional Access Policy

 The recommended way to enable and use Azure Multi-Factor Authentication is with Conditional Access policies.
-Conditional Access lets you create and define policies that react to sign in events and request additional actions before a user is granted access to an application or service.
+Conditional Access lets you create and define policies that react to sign-in events and request additional actions before a user is granted access to an application or service.

 ![Overview diagram of how Conditional Access works to secure the sign-in process](../../Linked_Image_Files/demo_conditional_access_image1.png)